The tutorial looks at the practical uses of the Excel ISERROR function and shows how to test different formulas for errors.

 Tip.
 If you want to display a custom text only when a lookup value is not found (#N/A error) ignoring other errors, then use the IFNA VLOOKUP formula in Excel 2013 and later or IF ISNA VLOOKUP in older versions.

-When performing a lookup with the help of the INDEX MATCH combination, you can trap and handle any possible errors by using the same technique - the ISERROR function checks for errors and IF displays the specified text when any error occurs.
+When performing a lookup with the help of the INDEX MATCH combination (or INDEX XMATCH formula in Excel 365), you can trap and handle any possible errors by using the same technique - the ISERROR function checks for errors and IF displays the specified text when any error occurs.

 Suppose the lookup table has times in the first column.
 As VLOOKUP is unable to look to its left, we use the INDEX MATCH formula to pull the times from column D: